A crash guide!

 Be prepared to iterate; don't be afraid to experiment and fail.
 Recognize that every single one of us feels like everyone else is smarter or more productive than oneself.
 There are no dumb questions, we're all here to share our knowledge, to teach, to learn.

-Things moved fast here!
-This guide was last updated in November 2018 - it may very well be outdated by the time you read it - we'll do our best to keep it fresh, but please feel free to help us correct anything you see that no longer makes sense 💥
+Things move fast here!
+This guide was last updated in June 2020 - it may very well be outdated by the time you read it - we'll do our best to keep it fresh, but please feel free to help us correct anything you see that no longer makes sense 💥